ohmp/james-project/src/site/markdown/server/manage-webadmin.md

 ### Reprocessing a specific mail from a mail repository

-To reprocess mails from a specific mail from a mail repository:
+To reprocess a specific mail from a mail repository:

 ```
 curl -XPATCH http://ip:port/mailRepositories/encodedUrlOfTheRepository/mails/mailKey?action=reprocess